guardian/cdk/docs/migration-guide-ec2.md

     C <--> D[(Database)]
 ```

-And the continue to migrate DNS and cleanup as described above.
+And then continue to migrate DNS and cleanup as described above.

 There is no single-best solution here though; some applications may not work
 with this approach.